Kaleidosium/segno/README.md

 # segno
-A music notation programming language that compiles to MIDI, written in Haskell.
+A text-based music notation tool that compiles to MIDI, written in Haskell.